iamtalhaasghar/awesome-java-basics-for-android-developers/README.md

   4. More about Data Types + Compilation vs Interpretation + Bytecodes
   5. In Depth details of Java Program Structure + Main Method &amp; Its importance + Finding and Removing Errors (Debugging)
   6. Some good programming practices and Java Conventions
   7. Tech Talk: Which tools or IDE's should I use?
-Comparison of all famous Java IDE`s
+Comparison of all famous Java IDE's
 ## Week 02: Java Control Structures
   1. What is meant by Program Control? + Dry Run + Getting Input from User + if + if else
   2. Intro to Operators &amp; Operators in Java + java. util.
 Math